beckett-media/collect-infra/README.md

 `$ cdk bootstrap aws://<account-number>/us-east-1 --profile <profile>`

 ## Collect Frontend

 If you are creating a new environment (or want to change the domain for an existing environment), you'll first have to purchase the domain from AWS and wait for it to be registered.
-Then add that domain name to `[environment-config.ts](util/environment-config.ts)`
+Then add that domain name to `[environment-config.ts](util/environment-config.ts)`.
+NOTE: registering a domain through Amazon Route53 will automatically create a Hosted Zone, so there is no need to do that.

+## Config File

+Please read `[environment-config.ts](util/environment-config.ts)` to see what the various parameters do.

 ## VPN